 - E1.
-If you cancel during the period outlined in Section D2 above or more than 14 days after the date of confirmation of your registration for a module, but before your Module Start Date, you will receive a full Refund of any fees you have paid or a waiver of any fees you are liable to pay for the module(s) you have cancelled.
+If you cancel during the period outlined in Clause D2 above or more than 14 days after the date of confirmation of your registration for a module, but before your Module Start Date, you will receive a full Refund of any fees you have paid or a waiver of any fees you are liable to pay for the module(s) you have cancelled.
 Guidance on how you should do this is provided in the Changing Your Study Plans Policy. - E2.
 If you defer or withdraw after your module has started and more than 14 days after the date of confirmation of your registration, you will only be entitled to a Refund or Fee Credit in certain circumstances.
 Your entitlement will depend on your Home Address and funding method.
-These entitlements are defined in Section G: Levels of Fee Liability, Fee Refund and/or Fee Credit.
+These entitlements are defined in Section G: Levels of Fee Liability, Fee Refund and/or Fee Credit. - E3.
+If your fees have been paid (wholly or in part) by a grant from a UK Funding Authority or government agency (or equivalent), or by The Open University, you will not be personally eligible for a Refund for the grant element of the fee. - E4.
+If you have paid your own fees or a sponsor has paid your fees (whether in whole or in part) you may be eligible for a Refund and/or a Fee Credit, as outlined in Section G: Levels of Fee Liability, Fee Refund and/or Fee Credit. - E5.
+If you change module, any Refund of fees due may be transferred to your new module.
+You must pay any difference between the original fee and the fee for your new module before the change can be completed.
+If the fee for your new module is lower than the original fee, you will receive a Refund of the difference. - E6.
+Payments made by a third-party payment will be refunded to the third-party.

-Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023